China: Chinese Language and Culture through the Lens of Food

 - CLTR4944 Cultural Engagement Abroad

-Now in its seventh summer, the language-intensive China Dialogue based in Nanjing offers students a chance to improve their Mandarin proficiency in the best possible way – by speaking it in China.
+Program Description: Now in its ninth summer, the language-intensive China Dialogue based in Nanjing offers students a chance to improve their Mandarin proficiency and cultural understanding in the best possible way – by speaking and living it in China.
 You will not only use it to find your way around some of the most famous landmarks in the world – the Great Wall and Forbidden City, for example – but in daily interactions with local residents while you live and study Chinese at Nanjing University.
-Furthermore, you will have the opportunity to use the language you learn in a workplace setting – maybe a magazine editorial office or relief agency headquarters – while you take part in a Chinese internship program related to your specific major.
-You will also be able to witness first-hand how China’s, environment, culture, economy and politics in both urban and rural areas are being affected by its progress; you will speak with students, businesspeople, activists, workers and artists about their jobs, lives, and perspectives on the issues facing China and its relationship with the world today; all this while putting the Chinese you learn in the classroom to good use.
-Best of all, because of the small class sizes, local language partners and always-available evening tutors, this program is open to students of all majors and levels of language proficiency.
+Furthermore, you will have the opportunity to use the language you learn in both a Chinese home where you stay for a week and a workplace while you take part in a Chinese internship program related to your specific major.

 Nanjing University is one of oldest and top five universities in China.
 Its Institute of International Students, founded in 1955, has received more than 18,000 international students from over 70 countries.
 Its present enrollment is around 1,700.
 Besides a large team of well-qualified faculties in Teaching Chinese as a Foreign Language (TCFL), the institute also has the master and doctoral programs in TCFL.

 - Minimum 2.8 GPA recommended

 - At least 2 completed terms at Northeastern

 - One semester of prior Chinese language study is preferred, but not required.